ArafatTheGoldenBoy/dynamic-brake-state/README.md

 ## Thesis Usage

-In a research or thesis context, this project is used to quantitatively evaluate a dynamic safety‑envelope‑based braking controller under different sensing and latency conditions in CARLA.
+In a research or thesis context, this project is used to quantitatively evaluate a dynamic safety‑envelope‑based braking controller under different sensing, friction, and latency conditions in CARLA.
 The simulator is configured to generate repeatable traffic scenarios with controlled ego speed, road friction, and obstacle placement.
-For each run, the system logs frame‑level telemetry (vehicle speed, dynamic safety distance, time‑to‑collision surrogate, depth uncertainty, and brake command) as well as episode‑level outcomes (initial speed and distance, minimum distance, stopping time, and collision events) using `--telemetry-csv` and `--scenario-csv`.
+Each run logs frame‑level telemetry (vehicle speed, safety distance, τ, depth uncertainty, ABS slip metrics, ground-truth headway, loop/detector timing, and false-stop flags) plus episode-level outcomes (initial headway estimate + GT, minimum gap, stopping time, range/time margins, ABS duty, and collision/false-stop status) via `--telemetry-csv` and `--scenario-csv`.
 Additional experiments compare monocular, depth‑camera, and stereo range estimates via `--range-est both --compare-csv`, and emulate slower perception stacks using `--extra-latency-ms`.
-The accompanying `results_analysis.py` script converts these logs into summary statistics and plots (e.g., braking distance vs. speed, collision rate per scenario, range‑estimation error vs. distance) that can be used directly in the quantitative tables and figures of the thesis Results chapter.
+The accompanying `results_analysis.py` script turns these logs into telemetry plots, μ-regime tables, margin CDFs, runtime histograms, range-error charts, and false-stop summaries that can be dropped directly into the Results chapter.

 ---